The Revolt of 1857

 Suppression of the Revolt and officials who suppressed

-The revolt was finally suppressed, Delhi was captured by the British on September 20, 1857.
+The revolt was finally suppressed, and Delhi was captured by the British on September 20, 1857.

 - The British official in Delhi was John Nicholson.
 Bahadurshah was sent to Rangoon and died in 1862.
 Royal princes were killed by Lieutenant Hudson.